-TSASK interprovincial certificates are recognized across the country.
+TSASK certificates are recognized across the country.

 Personal study is recommended before you write any industry certification exam.

-The Technical Standards and Safety Authority (TSSA) website includes a video that provides information about the power engineering industry and training that may be helpful in determining whether this career is right for you.
+The Technical Standards and Safety Authority (TSSA) of Ontario website includes a video that provides information about the power engineering industry and training that may be helpful in determining whether this career is right for you.
 (The program and students shown are not from Saskatchewan Polytechnic).

 Fourth Class - (Year 1) - Two exams at $108 per exam